agrawal-charu/avengers-assemble/README.md

 * [Technologies](#technologies)
 * [Features](#features)
 ## General info
-This is web based game inspired by the avengers end game movie.
-The game uses face recognition and is controlled by the user's head movements.
+This is game inspired by the avengers end game movie.
+It uses face recognition and is controlled by the user's head movements.
 ## Technologies
 Project is created with:
 * HTML, CSS, Javascript